 Risk of burning!

 The surfaces of the system may heat up to high temperatures.

-Operational safety!
 All connector screws and screw joints must be adequately tightened.
-Refer to the section Mechanical Data on page 20.

 The proper functioning of the device is only guaranteed if the device is operated within the permissible supply voltage range.
 Therefore, use a power supply in accordance with the specifications in the operating manual.